 A lawsuit has been filed by the Center for Science in the Public Interest – fancy name – against McDonald’s in the liberal bastion of San Francisco.
 The lawsuit alleges that the McDonald’s practice of including toys with its Happy Meals is deceptive advertising.
 From now until the time this lawsuit is dismissed in eight years, people will call it the McDonald’s Happy Meal lawsuit.

-I’m going to focus group this lawsuit.
+I will focus group this lawsuit.
 Hold on.
 I’m back.
 Jury’s back.
 Everyone thinks it is stupid.
 Notably included in that group are mainstream progressives like myself.
 We are not libertarians.
 But liberals are Americans, too.
 (A few tort reformers heads just exploded but let’s move on.)
-We are a people that are historically opposed to others making decisions for us when we have all of the facts available for us to make our own decisions and the majority of us think the behavior is okay.
+We are a people who are historically opposed to others deciding for us when we have all the facts available for us to make our own decisions and most of us think the behavior is okay.

 The counterargument to this is that times change.
 Is feeding your kids Happy Meals the same as not putting your kids in car seats/seat belts was 30 years ago?
 Maybe.
 The difference is in the data.
-We were overwhelmed by the data of the deaths and injuries to children in car accidents who were not secured to the point where now I think even the Walter Olsons and Ted Franks – to name two notable “too much regulation” bloggers – of the world agree that the state must intervene on this decision and require children be properly secured in a car.
+We were overwhelmed by the data of the deaths and injuries to children in car accidents who were not secured to where now I think even the Walter Olsons and Ted Franks – to name two notable “too much regulation” bloggers – of the world agree that the state must intervene on this decision and require children be properly secured in a car.
 (Yes, we can argue about the details.
 But I think we agree on the premise).